-Contacting and understanding the Dharma of the mental faculty has spared us countless detours, saving us from eons of arduous cultivation and liberating us from immense suffering across countless kalpas.
-The entire path of practice rests entirely upon the mental faculty.
-Without understanding the mental faculty, one cannot truly comprehend the Dharma of Buddhahood or the path to Buddhahood in one's heart.
-If one remains fixated solely on the conscious mind, constantly toiling within the realm of consciousness, what becomes of oneself when the conscious mind ceases?
-This is something everyone should contemplate carefully.
-Only by properly regulating and rectifying the original state of the mental faculty can one transform oneself, attain liberation, purify karmic seeds, and ultimately achieve Buddhahood.
-Often ask yourself within your heart: When the conscious mind ceases, what am I?
-In reality, what the mental faculty is, that is what you are.
+Contacting and understanding the Dharma of the manas, how many detours have been avoided, how many kalpas of arduous cultivation time have been saved, and how many eons of suffering have been spared!
+The path of cultivation entirely lies within the manas.
+Without understanding the manas, one cannot truly grasp the Dharma of Buddhahood or the path to Buddhahood in their heart.
+Remaining only at the level of consciousness, constantly obsessing over consciousness—once consciousness ceases, what am I?
+This is something everyone should carefully contemplate.
+Only by adjusting and rectifying the original state of the manas can one transform themselves, attain liberation, purify karmic seeds, and ultimately achieve Buddhahood.
+Often ask yourself in your heart: Once consciousness ceases, what am I?
+In reality, what the manas is, that is what you are.

-Consider an emperor appointing a crown prince, hoping the prince will prosper the family and defend the nation.
-One son is healthy and robust, while the other is chronically ill, his life hanging in the balance.
+When an emperor seeks to appoint a crown prince, hoping the prince will prosper the family and protect the nation, one son is healthy while the other is ill, with uncertain survival.
 Which son would the emperor appoint as crown prince?
-Only when the emperor is utterly confused would he appoint the son whose life is uncertain, hoping he will carry on the lineage and protect the homeland.
-Similarly, among Buddhist practitioners, it is the confused ones who pin all their hopes on the conscious mind, believing that merely letting the conscious mind realize the fruits of enlightenment or letting it awaken to the mind and know the Tathagatagarbha is sufficient.
-But after the conscious mind ceases, does one not still remain an ordinary being?
+Only when the emperor is foolish would he appoint the son with uncertain survival, hoping he would continue the lineage and safeguard the nation.
+Similarly, among Buddhists, only the confused place all their hopes on the conscious mind, thinking it sufficient for the consciousness to attain fruition or for the consciousness to realize the mind and know the Tathagatagarbha.
+But after the consciousness ceases, wouldn’t one still be an ordinary being?

-Furthermore, some claim: "The mental faculty need not eradicate the view of self; it can directly eradicate self-attachment."
-To eradicate self-attachment without first eradicating the view of self is certainly an invention.
-The crucial question is whether such an invention is feasible.
-Others say: "Without the mental faculty awakening to the mind and realizing the Tathagatagarbha, one can directly transform consciousness into wisdom and directly become a Buddha."
-This is an even greater invention.
-The key issue is what use such inventions serve.
-If all these inventions were feasible, then the path of Buddhism would be exceedingly easy and effortless, achievable in no time; one would merely need to manipulate the conscious mind a little, or perhaps just memorize the Tripitaka and the twelve divisions of scriptures to become a Buddha.
-However, the reality is that achieving Buddhahood requires three great immeasurable kalpas to eliminate all ignorance, continuing until ignorance is utterly extinguished.
-It is profoundly difficult.
+There are also those who say: “The manas does not need to sever the view of self; it can directly sever self-attachment.”
+To sever self-attachment without first severing the view of self is also an invention—the key is whether such an invention is feasible.
+Others claim: “Without the manas realizing the mind and attaining the Tathagatagarbha, one can directly transform consciousness into wisdom and become a Buddha directly.”
+This is an even greater invention—the key is what use such an invention serves.
+If these inventions were all feasible, then learning Buddhism would be too easy and effortless, achievable in no time; one would only need to tinker with the conscious mind, and reciting the Tripitaka and the twelve divisions of Buddhist scriptures would lead to Buddhahood.
+Yet, in reality, attaining Buddhahood requires three great immeasurable kalpas to eliminate all ignorance until it is completely severed—it is exceedingly difficult.

 4